-To ensure that your SCI-tive workstation remains at optimum working conditions, it must be cleaned on a regular basis.
+To ensure that the SCI-tive Plus workstation remains at optimum working conditions, it must be cleaned on a regular basis.
 A basic clean is required after each use.
 Deep cleaning is required at regular intervals, dependent upon the nature of the materials used in the workstation.
 As a guide, a deep clean should be performed at between 3-6 month intervals.